marykubinski/kubinski-portfolio/Final-Project-Part-One.md

    - Statistics show impact on communities are unequal
 - Where is this happening and how are police trained?
    - Statistics from the police scorecard dataset and/or Police1 survey
-- Who is accountable when police take lives?
-   - Frequency of convictions vs. settlement payouts

 ### Part 3: Resolution
 - What do police say?